 After a period of almost three months, when we return to school after the restrictive measures for the spread of Covid19 pandemic, we resume the activity with zebras and lions with the students.
 It is noteworthy that the students immediately place this riddle in the context of protection against the spread of the virus.
-Thus, they state that we could draw such colored lines in the yard to separate the groups of students so that they do not encounter each other, while Maria states, "my dad tells me that this disease is like a lion, if it falls on you it chews you".
+Thus, they state that we could draw such colored lines in the yard to separate the groups of students so that they do not encounter each other, while Maria states, "my like a lion, if it falls on you it chews you".